Flowminder/pytest-airflow/README.rst

 DAG Configuration
 ~~~~~~~~~~~~~~~~~

 The user can configure the DAG using two reserved fixtures for this.
 The
-fixtures must be scoped at the ``session`` level and its location should
+fixtures must be scoped at the ``session`` level and its location should cover
-cover all the collected test items.
-The most narrow fixture that covers
+all the collected test items.
+The most narrow fixture that covers all of the
-all of the collected items will be selected.
-Otherwise, the plugin uses
+collected items will be selected.
+Otherwise, the plugin uses default values for
-default values for those fixtures.
-Apart from that, fixture execution
+those fixtures.
+Apart from that, fixture execution and discovery should operate
-should operate in the usual way.
+in the usual way.

 The first fixture is ``dag_default_args``, which should return
 a dictionary with ``default_args`` that will be passed to the dag
 initialization.
 The default returns

 .. code-block:: python